Scholarships

 1966-1970 Alumni Legacy Scholarship

-The Free Lutheran Bible College has been serving students for more than 50 years.
+The Free Lutheran Bible College has been serving students for almost 60 years.
 To encourage the legacy of the original classes (1966-1970), donors have made this unique scholarship available to grandchildren and great-grandchildren of graduates from these years.
 Eligible students may apply by answering the corresponding questions within the scholarship application.
-The scholarship amount is contingent on the number of applicants along with available funds.
+The scholarship amount is contingent on the number of applicants and available funds.

 How Do I Apply?